raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 ---
 layout: default
+title: Advanced JavaScript Programming with Sequences
 tags: [javascript]
 ---

 ### preamble

 One of the goals of the [allong.es] library is to provide easy-to-use tools for writing JavaScript and CoffeeScript programs using *functional composition*.

-To pick an example out of thin air, this snippet shows how to write a method that uses *Maybe* to ensure that it doesn't do anything if you pass in `null` or `undefined`, and that uses *Fluent* to ensure that it always returns the receiver, jQuery-style:
+To pick an example out of thin air, this snippet shows how to write a method that uses `maybe` to ensure that it doesn't do anything if you pass in `null` or `undefined`, and that uses *Fluent* to ensure that it always returns the receiver, jQuery-style:

 [allong.es]: http://allong.es